 The oldest tool is still our most important tool.
 In our lives, our businesses, and our families, we all use knives of different designs for the cutting tasks we encounter every day.
 In this Golden Age of cutlery, we have blades of every design for general and specific tasks.
 The problem remains though… how do we keep them sharp?
 A sharp knife is a pleasure to use and a dull knife is an abomination that will soon have you tearing your hair out.

 My experience in this area goes back to my childhood in the Lower East Side of New York working in my father’s fur shop.
 He made fur coats in the traditional European style.
 Every morning we started the day by sharpening the fur knives so the day’s work could proceed.
 It was my first trade and the honing of the blades was a critical ritual.
 That’s what started me off on a lifelong pursuit of attaining the perfect edge.

 Today, my sharpening work has broadened to commercial and industrial accounts as well as to the many home chefs who have lately realized that cooking is much easier when the knives are sharp!
-I sharpen with whetstones – an old fashioned way to do it but the edges last longer than when machines are used to sharpen.
-Stones don’t heat up the edge and take out the temper like machines do.
-It’s all part of achieving… the perfect edge!
+I sharpen with whetstones – an old-fashioned way to do it but the edges last longer than when machines are used to sharpen.
+Stones don’t heat up the edge and take out the temper as machines do.
+It’s all part of achieving the perfect edge!
 Learn more about baking knives here!